seattleacademy/saaswinter1516/README.md

-#Day 2
+#Day 3
-Today we covered some CSS elements to start styling our html clocks.
+Today we worked with JavaScript to enhance our digital clocks.